-I’m kind of chuckling because the other day I received an email from somebody who had inquired into the hourly attorney fee that is charged and asked, do we have any student attorneys that we can provide to her?
-Cause she doesn’t want to pay too much for an attorney, which I understand that, people are sensitive to attorney fees.
-But I had responded back, you know, we don’t have student attorneys.
-There are no such things as a student attorneys.
-The only thing that there is are experienced attorneys and inexperienced attorneys and her reply was how much for an inexperienced attorney, and I kind of had to laugh because you don’t go and hire a doctor or other professional, based on inexperience.
+The other day I received an email from somebody inquiring into the hourly attorney fee that is charged.
+They asked if we have student attorneys that we can provide?
+They don’t want to pay too much, and I understand that people are sensitive to attorney fees.
+But there are no such things as student attorneys.
+There are experienced attorneys and inexperienced attorneys.
+They then asked how much for an inexperienced attorney?
+I had to laugh because generally, people don’t hire a doctor or other professional based on inexperience.
 Most people want an experienced professional on their side.

-When it comes to hiring an attorney, you can pay three ways.
-There are three fee structures that attorneys engage with.
-One is a flat fee and flat fee Attorney fees are usually dealing with, not the most complex matters.
-They’re usually more routine matters, such as preparing for a simple will or a real estate closing, things that don’t require a lot of complexity or a lot of research and time, that’s where a flat fee would would come into play.
+Regarding hiring an attorney, here are three fee structures to engage with.
+One is a flat fee.
+Attorney flat fees are usually for dealing with matters that are not complex.
+They’re usually more routine matters, such as preparing a simple will or a real estate closing.
+Things that don’t require a lot of research and time.
+That’s where a flat fee would come into play.

-Attorneys also charge a contingency basis on a contingency basis.
-Now with contingency fees, they usually are dealing with a personal injury attorneys, it is not going to be in a real estate transaction.
-And most often you’re not going to be dealing with a matter in a criminal case using contingency.
-In fact, I think it’s illegal to do contingent fee basis in a criminal matter.
-So contingency is basically that the attorney only gets paid if you win.
+Attorneys also charge on a contingency basis.
+Now, with contingency fees, they are usually dealing with personal injury attorneys.
+This would not be a real estate transaction.
+And most often, you’re not going to be dealing with a matter in a criminal case using contingency fees.
+The contingency is basically that the attorney only gets paid if you win.

-The last type of fee that people pay would be the hourly rate.
-And that’s usually the most contentious.
+The last type of fee is the hourly rate and that’s usually the most contentious.
 People are looking for the least expensive hourly rate.
-Well, first of all, hourly rate is the amount of time it’s based on the amount of time that an attorney will dedicate towards a case.
+First, the hourly rate is based on the amount of time that an attorney will dedicate towards a case.
 So it’s charged by the hour.
-So a portion of the work that’s done, will require then a portion of the hourly rate.
-So attorneys who are charging by the hour, the more expensive, the hourly rate usually is commensurate with the experience of the attorney.
-So the more experienced attorney, amount of years the amount of time, more success, that is the type of correlation then that you’re going to have with a higher hourly rate.
-With less experienced attorneys, you will pay a lower hourly fee.
+A portion of the work that’s done will require a portion of the hourly rate.
+The more experienced and successful the attorney is, the higher the hourly rate.
+Also, you can negotiate the hourly rate with your attorney.

 Fees are also based on location.
-Some areas have a lower hourly rate than let’s say a metropolitan area.
-A more urban area will have more expensive hourly rate than let’s say, the country.
-So those are things to look at, but don’t discount experience because you can have a very experienced attorney who’s charging you perhaps a little bit more on an hourly basis.
-However, they’re going to be able to get that transaction or that matter done probably faster than somebody who’s got less experience and who doesn’t, practice in the area who has to find their way, for the first or second time.
-So if you’re paying, if you think you’re paying for a lower hourly rate, well, it may be that that inexperienced attorney takes longer to resolve the matter.
+Some areas have a lower hourly rate than, let’s say, a metropolitan area.
+A more urban area will have a more expensive hourly rate than, let’s say, a rural area.
+So those are things to look at.
+But don’t discount experience.
+You can have a very experienced attorney who’s charging you a bit more on an hourly basis.
+However, they’re going to be able to get that transaction done probably faster than one who’doesn’t practice in the area.
+So if you think you’re paying for a lower hourly rate, well, it may be that that some attorneys take longer to resolve the matter.